The Groundhopper Guides Holiday Gift Guide features our top soccer gifts for your favorite football…

-Aside from mine, of course, here are some soccer books and films you might want to read and see.
+Aside from our book, of course, here are what we think are the best soccer books and films you might want to read and see.

 The Ball is Round: A Global History of Soccer, by David Goldblatt.
 This is a comprehensive history of the game, which is to say it’s massive, thick, tough to get through, incomparable, and indispensable.

 The History of English Football Clubs, by Colin Mitchell.
-At 400 pages, you’ll not find a better source for the history of 133 clubs.
+At 400 pages, you will not find a better source for the history of 133 clubs.
 Published in 2013.

 Dictionary of Football Club Nicknames in Britain and Ireland, by Shaun Tyas.
 You might not think this topic rates 350 pages, but the author proves you wrong – and also introduces you to names like the Cider Army and the Wurzels.